 2. otherwise, the CAPIF core function:

-a. shall acknowledge the receipt of the update API invoker details request to the API invoker.
+a. shall acknowledge the receipt of the update API invoker details request to the API invoker;

 b. verify that the "apiInvokerId" and "onboardingInformation" properties are same as in API invoker resource on CAPIF core function;